passeway/Snell/README.md

 ```
 # Snell

-Snell is a lean encrypted proxy protocol developed by our team.
+Snell is a lean crypto proxy protocol developed by the Surge team.
 Here are some highlights:

 * Extreme performance.
 * Support UDP over TCP relay.